 (i) impose on the undertakings concerned restrictions which are not indispensable to the attainment of such objectives; or

 (ii) afford the undertakings concerned the possibility of eliminating competition in respect of a substantial part of the goods or services in question.

 Competition (Block Exemption for Liner Shipping Agreements) Order

 On 14 July 2006, the Minister issued the Competition (Block Exemption for Liner Shipping Agreements) Order (“Block Exemption Order”), which exempted a category of liner shipping agreements from the section 34 prohibition of the Act until 31 December 2010.
-The Minister subsequently extended the Block Exemption Order for an additional five years until 31 December 2015.
+The Minister subsequently extended the Block Exemption Order in 2010, 2015 and 2020 (see below).

 Under paragraph 5(2)(b) of the Block Exemption Order, parties to liner shipping agreements with an aggregate market share of above 50% are required to file their agreements and any variation or amendment thereto with CCCS, in addition to the fulfilment of other conditions and obligations in the Block Exemption Order, to qualify for the block exemption from the section 34 prohibition.

 Parties who are not sure if their agreements fall within the Block Exemption Order may wish to seek legal advice or apply to CCCS for a Notification for Guidance or Decision.
 Parties to agreements that do not fall within the Block Exemption Order and who are uncertain as to the status of their agreements may also do the same.